Defining Actions

 identifier

-The identifier is the identifier at the end of is.workflows.actions.**identifier**.
+The identifier is the unique ending of the action’s WFWorkflowActionIdentifier.

-The identifier is optional if the key of the action matches the action identifier, even in camelCase, as if no identifier is defined, not only is the key used instead, but its case will be changed to lowercase.
+The identifier is optional if the key of the item in the action map matches it, even in camelCase, as if no identifier is defined, not only is the key used instead but its case will be changed to lowercase.

 So there is no need to do the below example, remove the ident property and the key will be used instead.